-Luana is born-and-raised on the North shore of O'ahu, as well as Pago, Pago, American Samoa.
-Luana has over ten years of experience in the non-profit sector, as well as twenty+ years in private/public sector, providing fiscal and administrative support.
-Luana recently completed her Master's in Business Management (MBA) from Argosy University.
-Luana comes to PIHOA from the University of Hawaii at Manoa, Office of Public Health Studies department, where she provided overall management for DOH funded projects, housed under RCUH.
-These DOH grants were primarily chronic disease management programs focused on implementing policies and programs to create sustainable systematic changes by supporting healthy lifestyles changes in Hawaii's communities, schools and workplaces.
-A statewide effort on reducing core behaviors that contribute to chronic disease: smoking, inactivity and poor diet.
-She provided HR and Fiscal management in the areas of planning, development, implementation and evaluation for all related projects assigned.
-Luana has a life-long love, experience working with the communities of USAPI, supports local farmers and companies.
-Luana is very active in her community and enjoys paddling.
+Luana is born-and-raised on the North shore of O'ahu, as well as in American Samoa.
+Luana has over ten years of experience in the non-profit sector, and twenty+ years in private/public sector, providing fiscal and administrative support.
+Luana recently completed her Master's in Business Management (MBA) in 2016 from Argosy University.
+Luana comes to PIHOA from the University of Hawaii at Manoa, Office of Public Health Studies (OPHS) department, where she provided overall management for State of Hawai’i Dept. of Health (DOH) funded projects, housed under Research Corp. of the University of Hawai’i (RCUH).
+These DOH funding primarily focused on chronic disease management programs: implementing policies and programs to create sustainable systematic changes by supporting healthy lifestyles changes in Hawaii's communities, schools and workplaces.
+Funding was for a statewide effort to reduce core behaviors that contributed to chronic disease e.g. smoking, inactivity and poor diet.
+She provided Human Resource and Project management in the areas of planning, development, implementation and evaluation for all related projects assigned.
+Her desire is to work and serve the communities of USAPI, supports local farmers and companies.
+Luana is very active in her local community, and enjoys canoe paddling.

 Mrs. Elisa Dunlap, Accountant